thienty1207/tlbb2025/Frontend.md

 ## 1. Project Overview & Core Task

 Your primary task is to build a complete, feature-rich, and professional admin dashboard using React for the game "Thiên Long Bát Bộ".
 This dashboard is a separate frontend application that interacts with an existing Node.js/Express backend API.
-You must strictly adhere to the technology stack and functional requirements outlined below.
+You must strictly adhere to the technology stack and functional requirements outlined below..

 ## 2. Mandatory Technology Stack